 Rule 2 – Keep it Consistent

 Stay away from dark bottoms and light uppers or a different colour for the island.
 Unless you have a very substantial kitchen this rarely works.
-And it is trendy so you will have a very difficult time achieving a timeless look with grey cabinets if you have mixed them with another colour.
+And it is trendy.
+You will have a very difficult time achieving a timeless look with grey cabinets if you have mixed them with another colour.
 Keeping it simple often equals keeping it timeless.

 Rule 3 – Grey is Your New White

-As soon as you make grey your cabinet colour, be prepared to make that your new neutral if you want a classic look.
-You can absolutely us a deep gorgeous grey colour as long as you let it be the neutral.
+If you choose grey for your cabinet colour, be prepared for it to be the neutral colour of your kitchen.
 Cabinets generally take up a huge surface area in a kitchen.
-Expect their colour to be your neutral and the other colours around it need to compliment the gray or be in limited amounts to be considered accent colours.
+The other colours around it need to compliment the grey and be in limited amounts to be considered accent colours.

-Follow these rules, keep your backsplash and counters plain and your gray kitchen can be as timeless as a white one.
+Follow these rules, keep your backsplash and counters plain and your grey kitchen can be as timeless as a white one.